The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 Experience a Croatian Peka Meal

-Tonight, you’re going to experience the most special part of your time in Dubrovnik: a peka dinner with wonderful locals.
+Tonight is going to be the most special part of your time in Dubrovnik: a peka dinner with wonderful locals.
 A peka is when you serve dinner “under the bell,” cooking either octopus or lamb and veal in a giant communal pot with potatoes under a bed of coals.

-If you’ve felt a little underwhelmed by Croatian cuisine so far — and people often are underwhelmed — this is the experience that will blow you away.
+If you’ve felt a little underwhelmed by the local cuisine in Croatia so far — and people often are underwhelmed — this is the experience that will blow you away.

 Marija: “Kaaaaaaaate, would you like more pršut?”
 Always!

 What I love about this experience is that the food is superb — but the people will be what you remember the most.
-Marija and Zlatko treat you like a long-lost friend, asking you about your life, encouraging you to try more of liqueurs and serving pršut sliced off the leg moments earlier.
+Marija and Zlatko treat you like a long-lost friend, asking you about your life, encouraging you to try more liqueurs and serving pršut freshly sliced off the leg.
 Soon you’ll be telling stories, laughing uproariously, and toasting frequently with a hearty “Živjeli!”

 This piece in Nat Geo Traveler, written by a friend, is a wonderful account of the experience.

-You can see more and book at Marija and Zlatko’s website, Dubrovnik Eat With Locals.
-Dinners cost in the neighborhood of $100 per person (check directly for the latest rates) and are worth every penny.
+You can learn more and book dinner with Marija and Zlatko on their website, Dubrovnik Eat With Locals.
+Dinners cost in the neighborhood of $100 USD per person (check directly for the latest rates) and are worth every penny.

 Lokrum Island is a great way to spend a morning.

-If you’re spending three days in Dubrovnik, your third day in Dubrovnik is about doing things your way!
-It’s a good opportunity to get into nature, do some physical activities, visit an island, or just hang out and enjoy the atmosphere.
+If you’re spending three days in Dubrovnik, your third day is about doing things your way!
+It’s a good opportunity to get into nature, learn some local history, visit an island, sit on a throne, or just hang out and enjoy the atmosphere.

-For that reason, here I’m listing several different options of things you can do during the day — plus one specific recommendation for evening drinks and one memorable final meal.
+For that reason, I’m listing several different options of things you can do during the day — plus one specific recommendation for evening drinks and a memorable final meal.

 Here is what I recommend doing on your third day in Dubrovnik: